redruin1/factorio-draftsman/docs/source/quickstart.rst

     # Create a Container instance, which is a child of Entity.
     container = Container("steel-chest")

-``Container`` is a type of ``Entity``, used for holding items and typically includes all the regular chests.
+:py:class:`.Container` is a type of ``Entity``, used for holding items and typically includes all the regular chests.
 The first positional argument to any entity is always it's name.
-It's name has to match the name of a valid Factorio entity_id, otherwise it will raise an ``InvalidEntityError``.
-You can query exactly what items are containers by checking ``draftsman.data``:
+It's name has to match the name of a valid Factorio name, otherwise it will raise an :py:class:`.InvalidEntityError`.
+You can query exactly what the valid names for containers are by checking :py:data:`draftsman.data.entities.containers`:

 .. code-block:: python

     from draftsman.data import entities

     print(entities.containers)
-    # On a vanilla install (with no mods) should be akin to:
+    # On a vanilla install (with no mods), this should be akin to:
-    # ['wooden-chest', 'iron-chest', 'steel-chest', ...]
+    # ['wooden-chest', 'iron-chest', 'steel-chest', 'big-ship-wreck-1',
+    #  'big-ship-wreck-2', 'big-ship-wreck-3', 'blue-chest', 'red-chest',
+    #  'factorio-logo-11tiles', 'factorio-logo-16tiles', 'factorio-logo-22tiles']

 ..
 Note::
-    ``entities.containers`` and all other "entity lists" include *hidden* items, as well as items that exist internally that are not craftable or otherwise available, such as (in the case of Container) the Factorio logo entities.
+    :py:data:`.entities.containers` and all other "entity lists" include *hidden* items, as well as items that exist internally that are not craftable or otherwise available, such as (in the case of Container) the Factorio logo entities.
     This is done for completeness sake, as it is hard to distinguish 'unwanted' entities, especially since 'unwanted' is contextual.
     Keep this in mind before blindly iterating over these lists expecting only the visible entities.

 Sometimes, for singleton entities it can be redundant to specify the name for an entity if it's going to be the same every time.
-Take ``ProgrammableSpeaker`` for example: in most cases, there is only going to be one entity of that type.
+Take :py:class:`.ProgrammableSpeaker` for example: in most cases, there is only going to be one entity of that type.
 As a result, all entities have a default name which is the first index of the entity list for that type:

 .. code-block:: python